application-research/estuary-docs/documentation/what-is-estuary.md

 ### I am still confused

 We will release a YouTube video to explain how we created a website to help you upload files for long term storage on the internet.
-Stay tuned, meanwhile you can check out [this tutorial](https://docs.estuary.tech/tutorial-get-an-api-key) if you're a developer and want to get started.
+Meanwhile you can check out [this tutorial](https://docs.estuary.tech/tutorial-get-an-api-key) if you're a developer and want to get started.